chiaragerosa/chiaragerosa.github.io/_pages/about.md

 Hi, I'm Chiara.
 I'm excited about the future and want to contribute to making that future amazing for as many beings as possible.

-I'm currently a policy advisor focusing on the effect of AI on disinformation, as well as non-regulatory approaches to countering the spread of disinformation online.
+I'm currently a policy advisor focusing on the benefits and risks of AI on disinformation, as well as non-regulatory approaches to countering the spread of disinformation online.

 Prior to that, I worked on improving collaborations between science and policy actors to contribute to the development of evidence-based policies.